Miguel-Florian/zero_day/README.md

-## The first week as Fullstack Enginer
+## The first week as Fullstack Engineer